OceanParcels/Parcels/docs/index.rst

 Parcels v0.9 manuscript and code
 ===================================
-The manuscript detailing this first release of Parcels, version 0.9, is currently under discussion at `Geoscientific Model Development <https://doi.org/10.5194/gmd-2017-167>`_ and can be cited as
+The manuscript detailing this first release of Parcels, version 0.9, has been published in `Geoscientific Model Development <https://doi.org/10.5194/gmd-2017-167>`_ and can be cited as

-*Lange, M. and van Sebille, E.: Parcels v0.9: prototyping a Lagrangian Ocean Analysis framework for the petascale age, Geosci.
-Model Dev.
-Discuss., https://doi.org/10.5194/gmd-2017-167, in review, 2017.*
+*Lange, M. and E van Sebille (2017) Parcels v0.9: prototyping a Lagrangian Ocean Analysis framework for the petascale age.
+Geoscientific Model Development, 10, 4175-4186. https://doi.org/10.5194/gmd-2017-167*

 The code is available at https://github.com/OceanParcels/parcels.
 Anyone is welcome to comment on the manuscript through the Geoscientific Model Development portal.